-Tax benefits from stock options, which were the tax benefits of tax deductions in excess of compensation cost recognized, are no longer be classified in Cash Flows from Operating Activities, but are included in Cash Flows from Financing Activities commencing January 1, 2006 under the newly effective SFAS 123R.
-It has been our long-standing belief that these benefits should be classified as financing activities, but that classification was precluded by prior accounting pronouncements.
+Tax benefits from stock options, which were the tax benefits of tax deductions in excess of compensation cost recognized, are no longer classified in Cash Flows from Operating Activities, but are included in Cash Flows from Financing Activities commencing January 1, 2006 under the newly effective SFAS 123R.

-We expect our sales will continue to grow in the remainder of 2006 compared to 2005.
-As sales increase, working capital is expected to increase to fund the increase in operations.
+We expect our sales will continue to grow in the future.
+As sales increase, use of working capital is expected to increase to fund the increase in operations.

-Investing Activities: During the first quarter of 2006, we used cash of \$10.0 million in investing activities.
-This was comprised of purchases of property and equipment of \$3.6 million, and net purchases of liquid investments of \$6.8 million and proceeds from finance loan payments of \$0.3 million.
+Investing Activities: During the nine months ended September 30, 2006, we used cash of \$28.8 million in investing activities.
+This was comprised of purchases of property and equipment of \$14.9 million and net purchases of liquid investments of \$20.8 million, partially offset by proceeds from finance loan payments of \$0.9 million and \$6.1 million of proceeds from sale of one of our buildings in San Clemente.

-We are moving all molding and automated assembly to our Salt Lake City facility from our San Clemente and Connecticut facilities, which requires improvements to our Salt Lake City facility.
-In addition, we have expanded our production facility in Mexico by 45,000 square feet to take over most of the manual assembly currently done in our Salt Lake City facility.
-The moves from Salt Lake City to Mexico began in July 2005 and we expect them to be completed by early 2007.
-The moves from San Clemente to Salt Lake City began in April 2006 and are expected to be completed by the end of the summer in 2006.
+In June 2006, we purchased the land and building that our plant in Italy operates in for \$2.1 million.
+Also, improvements are near completion at our Salt Lake City facility to accommodate moving all molding and automated assembly from our San Clemente and Connecticut facilities at a cost of \$3.4 million.
+In addition, we have also expanded our production facility in Mexico by 45,000 square feet to take over most of the manual assembly from our Salt Lake City facility.
+The moves from Salt Lake City to Mexico began in July 2005 and we expect them to be completed by April 2007.
+The moves from San Clemente to Salt Lake City began in April 2006 and were completed in September 2006.
+We will also add another 80,000 square feet to our production facility in Mexico at a total estimated cost of \$7.0 million.
+Construction of this addition will commence in the fourth quarter of 2006 and is estimated to be completed in 2007.